 In Chapter 1 “An Aboriginal Invasion of Australia” by Queensland author Rodney Liddell he states:

-The irrefutable and astounding anthropological evidence that the original indigenous aborigine of Australia was of a Papuan race [Ulotrici] and not the present race of aborigines [Cymotrici] whose Pre-Dravidian ancestors invaded Australia from Southern India and Ceylon [Sri Lanka] and annihilated the original Papuan Aborigines of Australia.
+The irrefutable and astounding anthropological evidence that the original indigenous aborigine of Australia was of a pygmy race descended from the Papuan race [Ulotrici] and not the present race of aborigines [Cymotrici] whose Pre-Dravidian ancestors invaded Australia from Southern India and Ceylon [Sri Lanka] and annihilated the original Papuan Aborigines of Australia.

-The original Australian inhabitants, the Negritoes (the Ulotrici), were hunted down and virtually wiped out by the invading newcomers who came overland and down the land bridge between Indonesia from India.
+The original Australian inhabitants, the pygmy Negritoes (the Ulotrici), were hunted down and virtually wiped out by the invading newcomers who came overland and down from India and crossed the land bridge from Indonesia to Australia.

 Archaeologists in 1973 decided to look for campsites and other evidence on the Cape, finding fire places and middens.
 Although unreliable, carbon dating of shells and other organic matter was used.

 To the horror of the investigating academics, the best they could come up with was sometime between 600 and 1,100 years of occupation by the Aborigines.
-Which begs the question; What about the claim Aborigines have lived in Australia for 40,000+ years?
+Of course, this is a very small sampling.
+It is possible that we have not found the evidence that may still be hidden in the tropical jungles up north, or perhaps it has even vanished due to the tropical environment.
+But it does beg the question; What about the claim Aborigines have lived in Australia for 40,000+ years?